matplotlib/matplotlib/doc/users/customizing.rst

    specific customizations that you do not want to apply elsewhere.
 2. :file:`.matplotlib/matplotlibrc`, for the user's default customizations.
 See :ref:`locating-matplotlib-config-dir`.
-3. :file:`{INSTALL}/matplotlib/mpl-data/matplotlibrc`, where :file:`{INSTALL}`
+3. :file:`{INSTALL}/matplotlib/mpl-data/matplotlibrc`, where
-   is something like :file:`/usr/lib/python2.5/site-packages` on Linux, and maybe :file:`C:\Python25\Lib\site-packages` on Windows.
-Every time you install matplotlib, this file will be overwritten, so if you want your customizations to be saved, please move this file to :file:`{HOME}/.matplotlib/matplotlibrc`.
+   :file:`{INSTALL}` is something like :file:`/usr/lib/python2.5/site-packages` on Linux, and maybe :file:`C:\Python25\Lib\site-packages` on Windows.
+Every time you install matplotlib, this file will be overwritten, so if you want your customizations to be saved, please move this file to you :file:`.matplotlib` directory.

 See below for a sample :ref:`matplotlibrc file<matplotlibrc-sample>`.

 .. _customizing-with-dynamic-rc-settings:

-Dynamic rc Settings
+Dynamic rc settings
 ===================

 You can also dynamically change the default rc settings in a python script or